Destroyer. Symbolically, it refers to the Bible that was the source of the cutting truths

 will and service.

-of God, which represent the New World to come, "wherein dwelleth righteousness."
+of God, which would represent the New World to come, "wherein dwelleth righteousness."

 third part mentioned in Rev. 8 represents the right-hearted people in their respective